LLNL/RAJA/docs/sphinx/user_guide/feature/scan.rst

 A few important notes:

 .. note:: * All RAJA scan operations are in the namespace ``RAJA``.
-          * Each RAJA scan operation is templated on an *execution policy*.
-            The same policy types used for ``RAJA::forall`` methods are used for RAJA scans.
+          * Each RAJA scan operation is a template on an *execution policy* parameter.
+The same policy types used for ``RAJA::forall`` methods may be used for RAJA scans.
-          * RAJA scan operations accept an optional *operator* argument so users can perform different types of scan-type operations.
+          * RAJA scan operations accept an optional *operator* argument so users can perform different types of scan operations.
 If no operator is given, the default is a 'plus' operation and the result is a **prefix-sum**.

 Also:

 .. note:: For scans using the CUDA back-end, RAJA uses the implementations
-          provided by the NVIDIA Thrust library.
-For better performance, one can enable the NVIDIA cub library for scans by setting the CMake variable ``CUB_DIR`` to the location of the cub library on your system when CUDA is enabled.
+          provided by the NVIDIA cub library, which is available in the RAJA source repository as a Git submodule.
+The CMake variable ``CUB_DIR`` will be automatically set to the location of the cub library when CUDA is enabled; to use a different version of the cub library, install it and set the ``CUB_DIR`` variable to the desired location when running CMake.

 Please see the :ref:`scan-label` tutorial section for usage examples of RAJA scan operations.